holoviz-topics/holoSeq/README.md

 `python holoSeq_prepare_paf.py --inFile mUroPar1.paf --title "VGP Arctic Ground Squirrel arima HiC contact matrix, paternal haplotype" `

+for Mashmap paf inputs, use:

-for Mashmap paf, `python holoSeq_prepare_paf.py --inFile  hg002_2k99.paf --title "hg002 Mashmap" --hap_indicator None --contig_sort length`
+`python holoSeq_prepare_paf.py --inFile  hg002_2k99.paf --title "hg002 Mashmap" --hap_indicator None --contig_sort length`

 This step produces outputs containing subsets of contact point pairs.
 Only one `mUroPar1.paf_cis1.hseq.gz` is currently created.
 This is a WIP.

 These can be viewed like the supplied local demonstration example using panel.

-### 1. hapsHiCpafHoloview.ipynb is a plotter for paired HiC contact pointss.ss, input as a PAF.
+## 1. Application: hapsHiCpafHoloview.ipynb is a plotter for paired HiC contact pointss.ss, input as a PAF.

 This is from the Arctic Ground Squirrel mUroPar1 HiC VGP data.
 It shows the three images and about 14 million points.